musabh2/css-methods/README.md

 # css-methods
-the css methods assignment used to reinforce basic css knowledge
+is an assignment from the odin project used to reinforce introductory css knowledge on methods